safevideo/imdbmovies/README.md

 # moviedb

-`moviedb` is a python wrapper to represent the [IMDB](https://www.imdb.com) API.
+`imdbmovies` is a python wrapper to represent the [IMDB](https://www.imdb.com) API.
 It helps you to get files i.e. Movies/TV-Series information from IMDB by scraping.

 Differences compared to [pymoviedb](https://github.com/itsmehemant7/PyMovieDb):
 - Includes language support. ([@9Mad-Max5](https://github.com/9Mad-Max5))